Key concepts & syntax

 Text-table output format creates a folder for every individual/EDF analysed, containing one plain-text file (tab-delimited, rectangular file with a header row) for every output strata of every command performed.

-Text-table output mode is engaged by adding -t
+Text-table output mode is engaged by adding -t to the command line,

 followed by the name of a root folder (this will be created if it does